The Mothers of Improvisation – excerpt from the book.

 “Where are you getting this crap?”
 Liliana said.

-“Ellen, she took her own silverware to Pappillon’s last month?”
-Joann said.
+“Ellen, she took her own silverware to Papillon’s last month?”
+Tara said.

 “If they drop a fork on the floor, they just put it back on the table.
 They don’t even wipe it off.
 I’ve seen them.”

 “For God’s sake.”
-Joann said and took a generous sip of her drink.
+Tara said and took a generous sip of her drink.